kontainapp/km-releases/GettingStarted.md

 * no coordination of multi-process payload snapshots

 TODO:
  * Doc and example

 ### Using with Kubernetes

 After installation of kontaind is completed (see above), you can use API server/kubectl to deploy Kontain-based pods to a Kubernetes cluster.
-A spec for the pod needs to request /dev/kvm device in the `resources` section, host volume mount, and entrypoint calling KM (unless symlinks are set up - see below).
+A spec for the pod needs to request /dev/kvm device in the `resources` section, host volume mount, and _entrypoint calling KM (unless symlinks are set up - see below)._???
+I'd say make this default.

 Example: